Last updated on December 8th, 2023 at 07:34 pm

 In a series of three or more terms with a single conjunction, use a comma after each term except the last.
 Thus write: red, white, and blue

-2. To separate independent clauses before a coordinating conjunction
+2. Before conjunctions to separate independent clauses

 If we omit commas in sentences with two independent clauses and a coordinating conjunction, this results in a comma splice.
 Sentences with comma splices can be difficult to follow and understand; try your best to avoid these errors by making sure to include a comma in sentences that require them.

-3. To mark off appositive phrases
+3. To offset appositive phrases

-Appositive phrases are in bold:
+Appositive phrases are in italics:

 Come into the garden, Sam.